How a rare Evansville murder almost took - then saved - the chief's life

 - Being over age 55 for men and 65 for women

 A ruptured Abdominal Aortic Aneurysm is a medical emergency that requires immediate treatment.
 Call 911 if you:

 - Your blood pressure drops noticeably

-Dr. Anderson is a general and vascular surgeon at Wyoming Surgical Associations.
+Dr. Anderson is a general and vascular surgeon at Wyoming Surgical Associates.
 He grew up in Casper and graduated from Natrona County High School.
 After his residency, he returned to Casper with his wife and three sons.
 For 25 years, he was the only board-certified vascular surgeon in Wyoming.
 In fact, he was one of several highly trained specialists and subspecialists who came to Casper to build a full-fledged medical center in the middle of a rural state.
 He is board certified in general and vascular surgery.